charlieocurtis/bathymetry-plot/docs/DEVLOGS.md

 > save from the current state of the project, what needs to be re-written, and most importantly
 > how to start using dash to create the UI, and how to deploy it publicly at the conclusion of
 > development.

+> ## 16/01/2025
+> Started trialing, and implementing Dash and corresponding packages to develop a new web based
+> UI.
+Have made a very simple app at the moment, taking in user responses or as Dash refers to
+> it ```callbacks```.
+Having spent alot of time reading docs today, tomorrow will hopefully be
+> more about writing the actual UI, and starting to get it looking how I want it to.
+Does feel
+> like I am back to square one with just about everything.